-What is a resource library:
+What is a WordPress Blog Resource Library?

-A resource library is a page on your Blog or website that contains a collection of content upgrades downloadable such as courses, cheat cheats, workbooks, templates, tools for carrying out specific actions, etc.
+A resource library is a page on your blog or website that contains a collection of content upgrades and downloadables such as courses, cheat sheets, workbooks, templates, and tools for carrying out specific actions, etc.

-This resource library may be free or people may make payments to access it.
-Depends solely on your goal.
-Though I have never come across a paid resource library used as an option.
+A resource library may be free or can be subscription-based, that is people may make payments to access your resource library page.

 What is an Email List?